 First things first: You gotta take out that red ring.
 That's what prevents the brush pen cartridge from being punctured until you purchase it.
 And to unscrew the barrel, its righty loosey, lefty tighty.
 I have destroyed a brush pen before trying to force it the other way.
 You're welcome.
 Also, when out buying one of these pens, note the gray barrel color.
 That's what denotes the pigment ink in this line.
 Pentel makes a near identical brush pen, the Pentel Standard Brush Pen, but the ink is not waterproof at all.
 It's cool for what it is, but I see no reason to get that one over this one.

 The differences between the extra fine and medium are minimal, just in the brush tip is much wider, and the caps are different colors: the Extra Fine is clear, the Medium is black.
-I find that the Medium seems to stay wetter longer, but can still usually get the same tight hair lines normally.
-I do prefer the extra fine normally though, mostly because it feels the most like a #2 Brush in size, which is what I always used with regular sable brushes for inking.
+I find that the Medium seems to stay wetter longer, but can still get the same hair line marks .
+I used to prefer the Extra Fine, mostly because it feels the most like a #2 Brush in size, but after a few more months of used I've actually been a complete convert to the Medium.

 I talked a little bit about the design earlier, and that's one of the best parts about it: you have more control over your ink flow.
 Most brush pens start off at a good flow when you put in a new cartridge, then they start bleeding ink like a stuck pig after you've used up a quarter of your cartridge.
 The first time I ever saw anyone mention this phenomenon was Russ Stutler, which he attributed to air pressure behind the ink in the ink cartridge.
 At that point you have to dab the ink off a brush pen over and over to get it to where you can get hairlines for a few strokes and repeat that process throughout the whole drawing.
 Annoying.
 That is much less of a problem for me with this pen.